molmod/tamkin/doc/tutorial/chemphys.rst

     \end{align*}

-**TODO:** This only valid when :math:`Z_X(1, \ldots)` does not explicitly depend on the :math:`N_X`, i.e. the density in the case of gases.
-This assumption is only valid in the ideal-gas or non-interacting limit.
-Should we generalize here for non-ideal gases?
+**TODO:** This only valid when :math:`Z_X(1, \ldots)` does not explicitly depend on the :math:`N_X`, which is only the case in constant volume ensembles.
+This derivation should be generalized.

 This expression for the chemical potential can be plugged back into the equilibrium condition to get